Scxwl1/DanyaRepo/README.md

-Creating an "Forget password" page.
+Created a "Forget password" page.
+Planning to make a main page.